 In the previous post, I mentioned how inspired I was when I knew my friends were working on a music project with a lot of Twin Peaks references.
-Their first EP is called “The Black Lodge” and after listening to it, I immediately had an idea for a photoshoot.
-I asked them if they would be interested in a collaboration and they answered yes!
+Their first EP is called “The Black Lodge” and after listening to it, I immediately came up with an idea for a photoshoot.
+I asked them if they would be interested in a collaboration and they answered "yes!".

 I was about to travel to Brazil and was working on my portfolio, so it would be a great opportunity to work on a project where I would have creative freedom.

 Andressa and Fabio were responsible for the styling, inspired by 90s rock icons like Courtney Love and Rivers Cuomo/Graham Coxon.
 Andressa gave her delicate touch to the kinderwhore look with a flower crown and light make up.

 As for the concept, I wanted to work with the duality of dream and reality.
 That’s why the photos were made in two parts: the first one was shot with natural light to represent when they are awake, and for the second one, I shot with artificial light sources representing the world of unconsciousness.

 The Twin Peaks series is like a puzzle game.
 Everything that happens there is kind of surreal and out of order, so my intention was to represent it using a prism filter and a mirror.
 The entrance to the black lodge is situated in the woods and the photo below shows that moment when they are about to step into that obscure world.

 I decided to use the TV and a strobe as light sources to show the dreaming state of mind.
 Their songs are a bit melancholic, then I thought the blue color would bring this mood to the images.
 I don’t usually work with artificial light, but I wanted to do something out of my comfort zone for this project and take the chance to be more creative and conceptual.
 In post-production, I also added more saturation then I use to do in my photos.